Ekaterina Emeliantseva Koller

 Ekaterina Kurilova is a PhD student at the University of Zurich since September 2018.
 Before she developed an interest in Soviet history studies, she gained broad experience in the area of Russian classical literature and late Soviet cinematography.
 She graduated from the Lomonosov Moscow State University in Russian Literature (MA) and from the University of Bern in World Literature (MA).
 She is affiliated with the interdisciplinary project Epistemologies of Aesthetic Practices conducted by ETH Zürich, University of Zurich and Zurich University of the Arts.
 Her research interests include everyday life and the role of subjectivity during late Soviet socialism, Soviet amateur culture and Soviet film chronicles.

 Andrea Keller studies East European History, Slavic Languages and Literature, and Economics since 2013.
-She is interested in everyday life during the Stalinist period, religion and anti-religious campaigns in the Soviet Union, everyday life in Russian villages, and in religion in the Ottoman Empire.
+She is interested in everyday life during the Brezhnev period, religion and anti-religious campaigns in the Soviet Union, and in everyday life in Russian villages.